 - A child aged 5-8 yrs need about 10-11 hours of sleep per night.

-If your child isn’t getting this much sleep, there are a few things you can do to establish good sleeping habits and help your child sleep better and longer:
+If your child isn’t getting this much sleep, there are a few things you can do to establish good sleeping habits and help your child sleep better and longer.

-- Keep sleep regular.
 In order to set or maintain your child’s internal clock, it’s a good idea to keep bedtime and morning wake up time the same when you can.
 We understand that holidays and vacation might mean going off schedule a bit, so try to follow the 80/20 rule and get back on track as soon as you can.

 As with all things, make sure you remain consistent with any changes you make.
-It can take tine them to adjust to a new way of doing things, but it will pay off in the end when they are star sleepers.
+It can take time to adjust to a new way of doing things, but it will pay off in the end when they are star sleepers.